Terms of Service

 3.5 Approval & Release.
 Upon satisfactory completion of a Job, Clients must approve the deliverables within the timeframe specified in the job terms (default: 5 business days).
 If no approval or dispute is raised within this period, the job will be automatically marked as complete and payment released to the Pilot.

 3.6 Service Fee.
-Clients acknowledge and agree to pay an 20% service fee on the total agreed job value at the time of Booking.
+Clients acknowledge and agree to pay a 20% service fee on the total agreed job value at the time of Booking.
 This fee is non-refundable except as expressly stated in Section 6.

 4. Pilot Terms

 4.2 Accurate Profiles.
-Pilots must ensure their profile information — including qualifications, equipment, location, and rates — is accurate and kept up to date.
+Pilots must ensure their profile information (including qualifications, equipment, location, and rates) is accurate and kept up to date.
 Misrepresentation of credentials is grounds for permanent removal from the Platform and may expose the Pilot to legal liability.

 4.3 Independent Contractors.
 Pilots are independent contractors, not employees, agents, or partners of Lofft.
 Pilots are solely responsible for their own tax obligations, including income tax and VAT where applicable, under South African law.

 4.4 CAA Compliance.
 Pilots must conduct all drone operations in strict compliance with the South African Civil Aviation Regulations Part 101 and any applicable NOTAM, airspace restrictions, or CAA guidance in effect at the time of the job.
 This includes mandatory pre-flight safety checks, maintaining required visual line of sight, and not flying in prohibited or restricted areas without the appropriate authorisation.
-Where an ROC is required for a specific operation, the Pilot is solely responsible for ensuring that valid ROC coverage is in place before commencing work.
+Where an ROC or ASL is required for a specific operation, the Pilot is solely responsible for ensuring that valid coverage under both is in place before commencing work.
 Lofft assumes no liability for regulatory non-compliance by a Pilot.

 - Maintain PLI with a minimum indemnity of R1 000 000 per occurrence at all times while their profile is active on the Platform.

-- Ensure the policy explicitly covers commercial RPAS (drone) operations — general liability policies that exclude aviation or drone activities do not satisfy this requirement.
+- Ensure the policy explicitly covers commercial RPAS (drone) operations.
+General liability policies that exclude aviation or drone activities do not satisfy this requirement.

 - Notify Lofft immediately (and in any event within 48 hours) if their PLI lapses, is cancelled, or is materially reduced below the required minimum.
 Lofft will suspend the Pilot's profile pending renewal of compliant cover.